masiuciszek/Modern-css-layouts/README.md

-# Your food list
+# Food Truck

 Fullstack application where you have authentication based on a user or a admin role.
-You should login and add your own dishes where you can save your own food dishes.
+Admin should add and customize own dished and users should be able to buy dished.

 ### Tools